LaxarJS/laxar/docs/manuals/installing_widgets.md

 * [Writing Pages](writing_pages.md)

-## Installing Widgets from NPM
+## Installing Widgets from npm

-Starting with LaxarJS v2, the recommended way for installing third-party widgets is by using [NPM](https://www.npmjs.com/) or its compatible alternative, [Yarn](http://yarnpkg.com/).
+Starting with LaxarJS v2, the recommended way for installing third-party widgets is by using [npm](https://www.npmjs.com/) or its compatible alternative, [Yarn](http://yarnpkg.com/).

 Installing a widget usually becomes as simple as running: